dellow/Web-Framework/README.md

 # Project Library

 ## About
-SASS/Compass & JavaScript Library.
+CSS & JavaScript Library.
 Use independently within your own project or can be installed automatically by cloning the [Project Wrapper](https://github.com/sdellow/Project-Wrapper) repository instead to create a full framework and workflow.

 ## Install
 You can use this independently in your own project either via cloning this repo and using the `dist` directory.
 Or simply by using bower and running: